ricklancee/manga-reader/readme.md

 ]

 ```
+*all values are in percentages relative to the page*

 Each panel had a set of coardinated `x` and `y` and dimensions `width` and `height`.
-This tells the reader where the panels are on the page (all values are in percentages relative to the page).
+These are the panel boundries.
+This tells the reader where the panel is on the page.

 The `path` property is the clipping path of the panel.

 ![How clipping works](https://github.com/ricklancee/manga-reader/blob/master/clip-preview.jpg?raw=true)
-*How clipping works*

 ### Browser support
 - Chrome